 see this page.

-WordPerfect's predefined templates (i.e., included in File, New from
+WordPerfect's predefined templates (i.e., included under File, New from

 Project) can automatically fill in your personal information (name,

-time you open a predefined template that requires it, WordPerfect will
+time you open such an automatic template that requires such information WordPerfect will

 ask you for your "Personal Information."
-This will be stored in your
+This will then be stored in your

 Address Book (usually accessed with Tools, Address Book) just like any